-The characteristics fall into four main categories: the nature of the risk, the credibility of the solutions, the regulatory environment and the potential for solutions to spread across jurisdictions and issues.
+The characteristics evaluated fall into four main categories: the nature of the risk, the credibility of the solutions, the regulatory environment and the potential for solutions to spread across jurisdictions and issues.
+Although not strictly independent, the categories target different aspects of the problem, namely, the technical nature of the risk, the views of the affected communities, the conditions imposed by regulators and the diffusion of information.